 For them to even equal the amount O-Luxe would realise from liquidating the business, each employee would have to pony up $60,000.
 On top of that, the business would need to be recapitalised — you can’t run a business without having cash on hand — and it would have to start making a profit immediately or the employees would have to pump in more cash each year.
 In 2014, Omas made a loss of almost $900,000 — if it made the same loss after the buyout, each employee would have to put in another $50,000.
 Imagine yourself in the same situation: if your employer was going under, and even assuming you believed that it was possible to turn the business around, would you have $60,000 or more to put into it?
 Would you be willing to risk that much?
 Would you be willing to follow it up with another $50,000 after 12 months?
 (If your answer is yes, you should seriously consider whether you’re the best person to make your family’s investment decisions.)

-Unless a buyer emerges in the next few days (and I wonder if Nicholas Gold is already on his way), Omas will soon enter liquidation.
+Unless a buyer emerges in the next few days, Omas will soon enter liquidation.
 The employees are already being laid off, and soon the machinery, equipment, inventory, and buildings will be sold off.
 If a buyer can be found, the trademarks will also be sold; otherwise, they will revert to O-Luxe and eventually lapse.
 The employees should receive their entitlements, creditors will be repaid, and any leftover funds will also revert back to O-Luxe.

 There is a small chance that an enterprising buyer will offer to buy up the valuable pieces of the Omas business — the inventory, the equipment, the trademarks — and may set about trying to rebuild some profitable parts of the business but I’d say that’s an extremely slim possibility.
 We may see a distributor or retailer buy up whatever remaining pieces of inventory they can, some unsold pens and spare nibs, and we may see someone buy up some of their equipment so they can turn out replacement parts, but I don’t see anyone jumping in to resuscitate the company.